ThrillStays

 Himalayan trekking, polar expeditions, or offshore sailing: Garmin inReach Mini 2.
 Iridium global coverage is non-negotiable, and the Mini 2’s standalone capability with excellent battery life makes it the best choice for serious expeditions where phone availability cannot be guaranteed.

-North American and European backcountry hiking (solo): SPOT Gen4 + annual subscription if budget is a primary concern; Garmin inReach Mini 2 if two-way communication is important.
-The SPOT Gen4’s one-way limitation is only a problem if you need to receive messages — for SOS and family tracking, it performs adequately.
+North American and European backcountry hiking: SPOT Gen4 if budget is a primary concern; Garmin inReach Mini 2 if two-way communication matters.
+The SPOT Gen4’s one-way limitation is only a problem if you need to receive messages.

 Overlanding with regular vehicle power access: Zoleo, for the SMS forwarding feature and lower device cost.
 Vehicle power eliminates battery concerns, and the inbound SMS forwarding is the most family-friendly feature in the category.